erinlincoln/red-black-tree-forge/README.md

   * `Color`: an empty abstract sig `Color` which is extended by `Black` and `Red`, used by the `Node.color` property
   * `Type`: (deletion-specific) an empty abstract sig extended by `Single` or `DoubleBlack`, used by the `Node.type` property.
   * `NullNode`: (deletion-specific) an empty abstract sig extended by `IsNull` and `NotNull`, used by the `Node.nullNode` property.
+* Lookup Traces (`src/lookup.frg`)
+  * `Lookup`: A single sig that contains the lookup state
+    * `target`: an integer value that is the target value to find in the tree
+    * `current`: the current node that is being examined in a given trace instance

 ### Predicates